ErykDarnowski/Java-Pokedex/README.md

 # Java Pokedex

-A Java + swing Pokedex (a final project for the Programming languages and paradigms course at Uni).
+A Java + Swing Pokedex (a final project for the Programming languages and paradigms course at Uni).

+(screenshot)

 ## TODO